krogebry/devops/articles/kms.md

-Credits
+= Credits

-Shamelessly ripped off from here.
+Shamelessly ripped off from [here](https://www.promptworks.com/blog/handling-environment-secrets-in-docker-on-the-aws-container-service).

-Goal
+= Goal

 Create an encryption pipeline that satisfies the "90%" rule which is usable and easy for end users to consume and utilize.

-Value statement
+= Value statement

 Our customers will have secrets that they want to keep secret and away from hackers.
 This is also part of our drive to think about security "early and often."

-Tools used
+= Tools used

-Docker + docker-compose
+* Docker + docker-compose
-Rancher + rancher-compose
+* Rancher + rancher-compose
-AWS::KMS
+* AWS::KMS
-AWS::S3
+* AWS::S3

-Workflow
+= Workflow

 The idea here is to allow our users, or anyone for that matter, to store secrets in an encrypted way, then allow rancher to pass those secrets securely into a docker container.
 There are many ways of doing this and one good way that I've found that seems to work.